sebastian-weisshaar/jane_street_knight_moves_6/README.md

    - Handles command-line arguments for A, B, and C.
    - Calls `check_solutions` with the provided values.

-### 🚀 Optimization Note
+### 📝 Note

-The non-commutativity of A, B, C necessitates checking all permutations.
+A, B, C are non-commutative, so we need to check all permutations.
 For instance, while (1, 2, 253) is a valid solution, (253, 1, 2) is not.

 ### 🎉 Results